 AYS (formerly At-Your-School Child Services) began with the vision of three concerned mothers who realized that working families often could not be with their children during the critical out-of-school hours.
 A growing number of latchkey kids were going home after school to empty houses until their parents returned from work.
 In 1980, AYS was born out of a partnership with IPS School #70 that launched Indianapolis first after-school program located within a school building.
 The Indianapolis Foundation supported the start-up of this new program.

 In 1995, AYS opened the Professional Development Center.
-This provided AYS staff and others who work with children and youth the opportunity to attend training and workshops designed for their profession.
+This provided AYS staff and other youth care specialists the opportunity to attend training and workshops designed for their profession.

 AYS values accountability.
-In 1998, AYS began working with the National Afterschool Association and the National Association for the Education of Young Children to gain national accreditation for its programs.
+In 1998, AYS began working with the National Afterschool Association and the National Association for the Education of Young Children (NAEYC) to gain national accreditation for its programs.
+Today, the Council on Accreditation (COA) is the accrediting organization for before- and after-school programs.
+Currently, nine of our school age programs are accredited through COA with six more waiting for their program visits, and one of our early childhood programs is accrediated through NAEYC.
+A few AYS sites also participate in the state’s Paths to Quality program.

 Did you know?

 AYS’ first program started with fewer than ten children.
-Today, we serve over 1,900 children through the school year and 330 through the summer.
+Today, we serve over 1,900 children through the school year and 500 through the summer.
 Parent surveys demonstrate that 89% of parents feel AYS enriches their child’s learning, 98% feel their child enjoys going to AYS, and 99% are more focused at work because they are not worrying about their child.
-To learn more, please view our 2012-2013 annual report.
+To learn more, please view our 2013-2014 Annual Report.